-Let’s assume that you have the fundamentals in order by being well groomed with good hygiene and are friendly/positive to be around.
-This thread is mostly about “making contact” with regards to friends etc, and not come across needy or weird, It also is about increasing your odds to get contact.
+Let’s assume that you have a lot of friends, and the fundamentals in order, by being well-groomed with good hygiene, friendly and positive to be around.
+This thread is then mostly about “making contact” with regards to friends, etc., and not come across needy or weird; It also is about increasing your odds to get contact.

-Common theme: When befriending people, and becoming known to them, it is always best to follow the famous “staircase model”.
+The common theme: When befriending people, and becoming known to them, it is always best to follow the famous staircase model.
 One step at the time, slowly and gradually.
 So when you’re at a party, talking with people, after some hours – It is natural to ask people if you can add them as friends on Facebook.
-To be “safe” you can wait an hour or two and then add them.
+To be “safe,” you can wait an hour or two and then add them.
 (Friendship is not dangerous, and most people are open to it)

 If they’re busy, remember to answer that also.
-If you ask someone to hang out, and they say they can’t – it’s lame to not answer back, and be silent (it seems like you are moody).
-The solution is to have a nonchalant and positive answer like “another time mate!”
+If you ask someone to hang out, and they say they can’t – it’s lame to not answer back and be silent (it seems like you are moody).
+The solution is to have a carefree and optimistic answer like “another time, mate!”

-Also, when you take initiative, it’s smart to allow them to plan.
-For example, if you ask “Hi wanna hang during the week?” it’s more likely they answer, “yeah I can on Wednesday.”
+Also, when you take the initiative, it’s smart to allow them to plan.
+For example, if you ask, “Hi, wanna hang during the week?” it’s more likely they answer, “yeah, I can on Wednesday.”
 This is not being needy, needy is asking “Wanna hang?” each day.
 It’s often easier to be spontaneous with people that you either know well or that have an open/outgoing personality.
 This is something you find out with your pep talk.

-Invites gives options/friends because of previous snaps (my story’s) And it is friendly – You are offering something of value to another person, being friendly/polite/inviting.
+Invites gives options/friends because of previous snaps (my story’s) And it is friendly – You are offering something of value to another person, being warm/polite/inviting.
 And you probably request it.
-When this person, and maybe some few other newbies join you take a snap with them also (after a few hours).
-And the ones that couldn’t make it, will see that you are having a good time with people.
+When this person and maybe a few other newbies join, you take a snap with them also (after a few hours).
+And the ones that couldn’t make it will see that you are having a good time with people.

 When people invite you to gatherings, and you can’t make it, ALWAYS say thank you for the invitation.
 Look for sentences like, “glad you asked.
-Would love to join another time” when people like you, but can’t make it.
+I would love to join another time” when people like you, but can’t make it.
 There is a risk that some people may not like you.
 It’s a chemistry thing.
 What they would do is probably say they are busy, and not say “thanks, mate, another time”!
-They would be more short in answering.
+They would be shorter in answering.

-When it comes to pick up and sex, “attract/seduce/pickup people OUTSIDE your social network: tinder, nightclub, other people’s parties.
-Don’t think too much of attracting and picking up girls in a social network, it can be a mess if you are a “chaser”/seducer.
+When it comes to picking up and sex, only seduce people outside your social gathering.
+Tinder, nightclub, other people’s parties.
+Don’t overthink about attracting and picking up girls in your social group.
+It can be a mess if you are a seducer.
 It’s so typically AFC (Average Frustrated Chump) to get a crush on female friends because they don’t have abundance and other options.
-They are not used to having sex, so when they are around females (inside their own social group) they think too much about sex.
+They are not used to having sex, so when they are around females (inside their social group), they overthink sex.